cjhargreaves/x-prefix/README.md

 # prefix-x

-Inference cost optimization by injecting live X trending data and posts as shared, cacheable prompt prefixes.
+Inference optimization experimentation by injecting live X trending data and posts as shared, cacheable prompt prefixes.

 ## The problem